java extract pdf text from password-protected docs

 Best Practices for Java Memory Management

-- Avoid holding references to large objects longer than necessary.
+• Avoid holding large String objects longer than necessary; process streams incrementally if possible.

 Resources